Riverstallions-99/sparta-training-notes-repo/8 Containerisation/Virtualisation vs. Containerisation.md

 ![[IMG_2293 1.jpeg]]

+- #TODO : What actually is a container?
+What is containerisation?
 - Containerisation software will identify all the things needed to run the application, such as dependencies etc, build it into the application, run whole container.
 - Containers only run when they have something to do.

 **Benefits**:
 - Portability - No need to rewrite code for different systems, runs same on any OS
 - Scalability - Lightweight and efficient compared to VMs
 - Fault Tolerance - You can isolate individual parts of software.
-One faulty container will not be a big problem and it'll be obvious where the issue is
+One faulty container will not be a big problem and it'll be obvious where the issue is.
+(As long as you know what you're doing)
 - Agility - Changes can be made without interfering with OS or hardware
 - It's simple and easy to use
 - Abstracts you away from a lot of issues and allows you to do more important work, more efficiently (You don't have to spend time making VMs all day, every day)